Here’s what could get more expensive from Trump’s massive tariff hikes

 The tariffs Trump is placing on these countries are impactful for the cost clothing, especially since that’s one of the top goods the US imports overall.

-Yale Budget Lab estimates prices could rise by 37.5% in the short run and 17.4%.
+Yale Budget Lab estimates prices could rise by 37.5% in the short run and 17.4% in the long run.

 Watches